+Yes No

+Can on-line application fee be wa ived for

+applicants with financial need?

 C14 Application closing date

-Yes No
+• Application closing date Yes No

-Does your institution have an application closing date?
+Does your institution have an applic ation closing X

+7

-Date
+Application alogical data (fall) Date

 Application closing date (fall)

 Priority Date

+ı

+045 Yes No

+C15 Are first-time, first-year students fall? accepted for term s otner than the X

+C16 Notification to applicants of admi ssion decision se nt (fill in one only)

+, , , , , , , , , , , , , , , , , , , ,

+Х On a rolling basis beginning

+(date): 27-Sep -

+- By (date): Other: -

+J Guler. -

+C17 Reply policy for admitted applica nts (fill in one only))

+1

+Must reply by (date): -

+X No set date Must reply by May 1st or within weeks if notified thereafter

+Other: - Weeks ii notinee Therealter

+! -

+Deadline for housing deposit (MMDI -

+Amount of housing deposit: \$100 -

+Refundable if student does not enro II?

+•••

+Χ Yes, in full

+Yes, in part

+No

+1 140

+C18 Deferred admission

 Yes No

-C15 Are first-time, first-year students accepted for terms fall? other than the Х

-C16 Notification to applicants of admission decision sen t (fill in one only)

-Х On a rolling basis beginning 1-Sep

-By (date): Other:

-C17 Reply policy for admitted applicants (fill in one only)

-Must reply by (date):

-No set date Must reply by May 1st or within weeks if notified thereafter

-Other:

-Deadline for housing deposit (MMDI 1-May Amount of housing deposit: 100

-Refundable if student does not enroll?

-Х Yes, in full

-Yes, in part No

-C18 Deferred admission Yes No

-Does your institution allow students to postpone enrollme admission? ent after Х
+Does your institution allow students ment after X

-If yes, maximum period of postponement:
+If yes, maximum period or postponement:

+-

-C19 Early admission of high school students N
+C19 Early admission of high school st udents

+Yes No

-Does your institution allow high school students to enroll Yes No
+Does your institution allow high scho ool students to enro oll as full-time, X

-first-time, first-year (freshman) students one year or mor school graduation? e before high Х

-5

-C20 Common Application: Question removed from CDS.
-(In nitiated during 20 06-2007 cycle)
+C20 Common Application: Question re moved from CDS (Initiated during 20 06-2007 cycle)

+020 Tommon Application: Question to moved from ODO. (miliated daming 20 00 2007 Gyole)

-C21-C22: Early Decision and Early Action Pl ans
+C21-C22: Early Decision and Early Action I Plans

+,

 C21 Early Decision

+J • Yes No

+Does your institution offer an early of dmission plan that X

+If "yes," please complete the following -1-4-

+First or only early de

+First or only early de Other early decision uon uale

+Curior carry decision r.a.i oloonig date